-- 1) Shall coordinate special projects and activities for the Isla Vista community. - 2) Shall organize and maintain the Native Talent page, in accordance with the posting guidelines found on the page, to ensure a professional image. - 3) Shall fix any arising issues due to app updates in a prompt manner so as to maintain a professional image. - 4) Shall market Native Talent by: - a) Posting as Native Talent twice a month on the page itself, including posting winners' names and pictures at the beginning of the month, publicly. - b) Marketing Native Talent through means other than on the page itself at least twice a quarter.
-This includes but is not limited to putting up posters/stickers and tabling. - c) Ensuring a presence for Native Talent at Pardall Carnival and Chilla Vista. - 5) Shall acquire and distribute gift cards for Native Talent winners within the first half of the month or as soon as possible after contacting winners, should complications arise. - 6) Shall hold a minimum of two (2) scheduled office hours per week to be held in the AS Main office, AS Annex, University Center or a visible location in IV. - 7) Shall assist with Chilla Vista and Pardall Carnival.
+- 1) Shall coordinate special projects and activities for the Isla Vista community. - 2) Shall organize and maintain the Native Talent page, in accordance with the posting guidelines found on the page, to ensure a professional image. - 3) Shall fix any arising issues due to app updates in a prompt manner so as to maintain a professional image.

+4) Shall market Native Talent by:

+- a) Posting as Native Talent twice a month on the page itself, including posting winners' names and pictures at the beginning of the month, publicly. - b) Marketing Native Talent through means other than on the page itself at least twice a quarter.
+This includes but is not limited to putting up posters/stickers and tabling. - c) Ensuring a presence for Native Talent at Pardall Carnival and Chilla Vista. - 5) Shall acquire and distribute gift cards for Native Talent winners within the first half of the month or as soon as possible after contacting winners, should complications arise. - 6) Shall assist with Chilla Vista and Pardall Carnival.